- product tracing

 Organizations of Interest

-For those interested in or already working in the process auditing field, there are several organizations involved in the discipline.
+For those interested in or already working in the business process auditing field, there are several organizations involved in the discipline.
 The following organizations are highly recommended points of association for the process audit world.

 The American Management Association provides professional oversight, advocacy, and guidance in all matters of professional business management.
 Many resources are offered by this organization in regard to business processes, business management, and more.